 Finally, Christin, could you explain what you mean by ‘revolutionary Realpolitik’?

 CB: The method of what I call ‘revolutionary Realpolitik’ depends on the subject matter you are dealing with.
 Generally, I would say that revolutionary Realpolitik is distinguished by the fact that it neither confines itself to reformism nor does it exclusively talk about a revolution in the distant future without attempting to conceive a clear strategy how to get there and take relevant steps in there here and now.

 In the realm of animal liberation, this means that we do not fight for bigger cages.
 It is crucial to devise a strategy which contains demands with a relevant content for today, but which also points beyond: ie, to the revolution that we need to really end the misery.
-Ditto human liberation: we do not just campaign for higher wages to help the social democratic unions to maintain social peace, but also for shorter working hours, bans on subcontracted labour and so on – anything that improves the condition of the working class can help us prepare for more serious future struggles.
+Ditto human liberation: we do not just campaign for higher wages to help the social democratic unions to maintain social peace, but also for shorter working hours, bans on subcontracted labor and so on – anything that improves the condition of the working class can help us prepare for more serious future struggles.

 1. ‘Emerging from autonomism’ Weekly Worker February 14 2013.

 3. “Men can be distinguished from animals by consciousness, by religion or anything else you like.
 They themselves begin to distinguish themselves from animals as soon as they begin to produce their means of subsistence, a step which is conditioned by their physical organisation.
 By producing their means of subsistence men are indirectly producing their actual material life” (www.marxists.org/archive/marx/works/1845/ german-ideology/ch01a.htm).